MrMadguy64/Engine/README.md

 19) 8XD, Dynamic, 160x11..360x480
 20) 8XR, Dynamic, 160x11..360x480

 Horizontal resolutions 320, 640, 360, 720 are supported with divisors 1, 2, 4.
 Vertical resoutions 350, 400, 480 are supported with divisors 1..32 in graphic modes and 1..16/31 in text modes (depends on CharGenLoadMode setting: enabled - 31, disabled - 16).
 Limited to 31 in text modes due to underline.
 Only way to hide it - to set it's position to 32.
+Thus fonts can't have 32 rows.
+Only 31.
 Values are rounded up to closest integers.
 Don't forget to set Compatiblity to Experimental for 360/720 modes!

 CharGenLoadMode option:
 1) Enabled only if necessary (>16 lines)